brennansk1/greta-ai-data-analysis/GRETA_CLI_ARCHITECTURE.md

 ### Output and Reporting
 - Formats analysis results into structured JSON for programmatic consumption.
-- Supports additional report generation for expert review, including narratives and statistical summaries.
+- Supports additional report generation for expert review, including enhanced narratives and statistical summaries.
+- Generates comprehensive PDF reports with visualizations, tables, and business insights using ReportLab.

+### Logging and Monitoring
+- Comprehensive logging system with configurable levels (DEBUG, INFO, WARNING, ERROR).
+- File-based logging with automatic log rotation and structured log entries.
+- Performance timing for all major operations with detailed execution metrics.
+- Error handling with informative messages and graceful degradation.

 ## Data Flow